alaa-alden/NODE.JS/README.md

 - create .env in you project
 - you must have tool for read it, it's called dotenv
 - call fun for config evn variable
+- you can specify variable to pass by config.js